+In addition to the rigorous comparison of a single operating point show in the previous text, a more elaborate comparison is made for 100 randomly selected simulations where 10 independent variables are varied as described in the Methods section.

 The dependent variables/responses compared between HYSYS and DWSIM are the export liquid molar flow rate, the main power consumption estimated as the sum of 21-PA-01 23-KA-01, 23-KA-02, 23-KA-03, 27-KA-01, cf. Fig. 3, and the calculated RVP of the liquid export.
 For analysis of results, the software stack of numpy [30], pandas [31], seaborn [32] and statsmodels [33] is applied.
-During the calculation of the 100 samples, 9 samples were un-converged in DWSIM (sample indexes 24, 47, 52, 54, 55, 60, 65, 93, 96).
+During the calculation of the 100 samples, 9 samples were un-converged in DWSIM (sample indexes 24, 47, 52, 54, 55, 60, 65, 93, 96 in the generated DACE provided as a part of the supplementary information).
 A few samples also displayed unexpected deviations between HYSYS and DWSIM, and these samples were manually re-run.
-The 91 converged samples/simulation cases are analysed in more detail in Fig. 7-9 and Table 6.
+The 91 converged samples/simulation cases are analysed in more detail in Fig. 6-8 and Table 6.

 As seen from the results, there is generally good agreement between the two simulation tools.
 It is noticed that apparently the export liquid flow rate is the response with the poorest correlation as judged from R2, but both power and RVP responses have larger RMSE of approx. 0.5%.
 While the deviation is noted, all responses generally have solid statistics.